ecarjat/DShotRMT_NEO/README.md

 (adding these averages together makes around 100%?)
 Is this a coincidence?

 when switching these spots, the success rates for each pin stayed the same.
-Even though the RMT for one pin was initialized before the other, there must be some set precidence for the backend
+Even though the RMT for one pin was initialized before the other, there must be some set precedence for the backend

 23 in spot 2 had a lower success than 18 in spot 1
 spot 1 had a success of 60.8 % (18)